Does Each Topic Sentence State the Purpose of That Paragraph? Check Topic Sentences for Signaling

 • Claiming that X scholar’s work/theory supports what you’re saying in part or whole.
 Elaborating on how and in what way for the rest of the paragraph.

-• Organizational work: asserting that there are 2/3/4 components of your argument that need to be addressed in order, and then address the first one in the rest of that paragraph.
-Obviously linked topic sentences for subsequent paragraphs in this case.
+• Organizational work: asserting that there are 2/3/4 components of your argument that need to be addressed in order, and then addressing the first one in the rest of that paragraph.
+Obviously, you will need linked topic sentences for subsequent paragraphs in this case.

 Category 2: Bringing in complications